 Provides information on the Mortgage Forgiveness Debt Relief Act and Debt Cancellation.

 Mortgage Foreclosure Resources from the Federal Reserve System

 The website contains information on different Foreclosure Resource Centers located across the nation, in addition to helpful information for individuals who are having difficulty making mortgage payments.
 The website also provides links to resources for stabilizing communities as well.

-Federal Trade Commission, Homes & Mortgages
+Federal Trade Commission, Real Estate & Mortgages

 A variety of different fact sheets for consumers on mortgage and foreclosure scams, including helpful information for those who are looking for different options when having difficulties paying their mortgage.
 This is a great resource for individuals and those seeking to be aware of possible scams.